cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

   the diffcount in "find out what accessess/writes" will now stay even when disabling the option to find the number of different addresses an instruction accesses

 Fixes:
+from 7.4.3 to 7.5:
+  monodatacollector: fixed invoke method
+  dotnetdatacollector: Fixed issue of loading a wrong version of dbgshim.dll fixed disassembling cvtdq2pd

+from 7.4.2-7.4.3:
+  ceserver: Fixed extension loading in some cases
+  ceserver: fixed stepping on x86 targets fixed the name showing as [physical memory] instead of the filename when opening a file fixed a rare error when scanning using specific options fixed some documentation in celua at some points fixed stackview in "more info" being garbage/access violation fixed tracer search for instructions ending with ] fixed enumExports lua function fixed issue where vehdebug would crash fixed the assembler from handing [rex+reg*x] as a symbol when debugging fixed the disassembler backlist fixed termination issue on the memscan object

 from 7.4.1-7.4.2:
   Fixed the tracer search for instructions ending with a ] VEH debug: Fixed the potential of invalid handles being used